-Mean Calculate the mean value of the metric.
-Median Calculate the 50th percentile value of the metric.
-25th Percentile Calculate the 25th percentile value of the metric.
-75th Percentile Calculate the 75th percentile value of the metric.
-Standard Deviation Calculate the standard deviation compared to the metric.
+Calculate the mean value of the metric.
+Calculate the mean value of the metric.
+Calculate the 50th percentile value of the metric.
+Calculate the 25th percentile value of the metric.
+Calculate the 75th percentile value of the metric.
+Calculate the standard deviation compared to the metric.
 The standard deviation is the amount of variation from the trend.
-Count Specify the absolute total of the metric.
+Specify the absolute total of the metric.
 No measurement is required.